 Medical University of South Carolina

-Philip D. Hall, Pharm.D., is Professor and Dean of the Medical University of South Carolina (MUSC) College of Pharmacy in Charleston, South Carolina.
-He received his B.S. in pharmacy from the University of Georgia and Doctor of Pharmacy from the Medical College of Virginia/Virginia Commonwealth University.
-He served as an oncology pharmacy residency at the Audie L. Murphy Veterans Administration Medical Center in San Antonio and completed a fellowship in cancer immunotherapy research at the University of Texas Health Science in San Antonio and the University of Texas College of Pharmacy.
+Philip D. Hall, Pharm.D., is professor and dean of the Medical University of South Carolina (MUSC) College of Pharmacy in Charleston, S.C.
+He received his B.S. in pharmacy from The University of Georgia and Doctor of Pharmacy degree from the Medical College of Virginia/Virginia Commonwealth University.
+He served as an oncology pharmacy residency at the Audie L. Murphy Veterans Administration Medical Center in San Antonio and completed a fellowship in cancer immunotherapy research at the University of Texas Health Science in San Antonio and The University of Texas at Austin College of Pharmacy.

-As an academician, Dr. Hall’s passion and commitment to pharmacy education is evident by his work at MUSC over the past 27 years.
-Since joining the faculty, he has risen from an Assistant Professor to Professor (tenure) and held multiple administrative roles with both the MUSC and South Carolina Colleges of Pharmacy (SCCP).
-As Associate Dean and subsequently MUSC Campus Dean within the SCCP, he played a significant leadership role in developing the joint SCCP curriculum and program assessment while overseeing admissions and mentoring students.
+As an academician, Dr. Hall’s passion and commitment to pharmacy education is evident by his work at MUSC over the past 28 years.
+Since joining the faculty, he has risen from an assistant professor to professor (tenure) and held multiple administrative roles with both the MUSC and South Carolina College of Pharmacy (SCCP).
+As associate dean and subsequently MUSC campus dean within the SCCP, he played a significant leadership role in developing the joint SCCP curriculum and program assessment while overseeing admissions and mentoring students.

-Board certified in both Pharmacotherapy and Oncology Pharmacy, Dr. Hall is an accomplished writer, presenter, and researcher with over 120 publications, book chapters, & presentations.
-Dr. Hall is an acclaimed instructor, receiving a number of classroom and bedside teaching awards including professor/teacher/preceptor of the year 10 times and is a Fellow in the American College of Clinical Pharmacy.
+Board-certified in both pharmacotherapy and oncology pharmacy, Dr. Hall is an accomplished writer, presenter, and researcher with over 120 publications, book chapters, & presentations.
+Dr. Hall is an acclaimed instructor, receiving a number of classroom and bedside teaching awards including professor/teacher/preceptor of the year ten times and is a fellow in the American College of Clinical Pharmacy.

 Council of Faculties